 This year, I’ve carefully planned my degree show visiting schedule with a few private views because last year I packed in too many crowded opening nights, trying to get round each one in a couple of hours.
 I burnt out and had to head home to lie in a darkened room after only two of them – lightweight, I know!

 If you’ve never been to a degree show, make this the year you attend at least one.
-If you’re looking to invest in art, there was an interesting article just published in The Guardian that you might find interesting although in some ways its opposite of what I think as you’ll find out.
 Even if you don’t go to buy, they’re so much fun and if nothing else, will open your mind to new possibilities of what art can be and better still you can meet the new hatchlings in person and chat to them about their work.

 But How Will I know What’s ‘Good’ ?